 The ticket counter opens from 7 AM to 5 PM.
 Sunset hunters can stay a bit longer of course—watch for the rising tides.
 Red island visitors can come early or stay late.
 As the beach is 24 hours open.

 Red Island Beach The Surfers’ Shrine

 Surfers from around the globe have come a long way to ride the tides.
-Many even spend weeks to pump up their adrenaline on the surfing boards.
+Many even spend weeks pumping up their adrenaline on the surfing boards.
 The swells can climb up to more than three meters or even higher.
 The waves are sometimes less rough and more friendly though, suitable for novice surfers.

-Thanks to its highly reputable surf break, Banyuwangi government has an annual surfing competition here.
+Thanks to its highly reputable surf break, the Banyuwangi government has an annual surfing competition here.
 This international event has drawn even more people especially surfers to Red Island Beach.